enkidevs/curriculum/General/Data Structures and Algorithms/dijkstras-algorithm.md

 In case the destination node is known.

 [4:Full traversal]
-In case the algorithm computes a full traversal, an infinity value tells that the particular node is not reachable.
+In case the algorithm computes a full traversal, value of `infinity` tells that the particular node is not reachable.